FELINE HYPERTROPHIC CARDIOMYOPATHY

 Between 1/3 and 1/2 of cats diagnosed with HCM have no symptoms at the time of diagnosis.

-In one study, approximately one apparently healthy cat in five had a heart murmur.
+In one study, approximately one healthy cat in five had a heart murmur despite having no heart disease.

 Obviously, it would be great to identify cats with HCM prior to the development of clinical signs so as to intervene and prevent or delay problems or at least be able to inform the owner what to watch for.
 Unfortunately, no therapy has been shown to definitively alter the course of the disease prior to the onset of heart failure.
 Despite this, therapy is commonly recommended to help the stiff heart muscle relax so as to allow for more efficient chamber filling.
 Therapy in cats without heart failure is fraught with controversy as we do not know if it is helping or not despite theory that it ought to.